 Special checks for

--Field 72 with line which cannot be filled only with “//CRLF” or “//SPACE CRLF”

--Field 50F/59F with line which cannot be filled only with “Number/CRLF” or “Number/SPACE CRLF”.
+-Field 72 with line which cannot be filled only with “//CRLF” or “//SPACE CRLF” in MT103, MT202, MT 205, MT900, MT910.
+Not relevant in the other MT messages used in CBPR+ translation scope because Field 72 is not present.-Field 50F/59F with line which cannot be filled only with “Number/CRLF” or “Number/SPACE CRLF”.

-Those empty lines are then removed from the MTMultilineField because they generate an invalid MT.
+Those “empty lines” are then removed from the MTMultilineField because they generate an invalid MT

 Format